sparrowcode/PermissionsKit/README.md

 ## Usage

-This project had separate modules for the display UI options.
-The interfaces are: `Dialog`, `List` and `Native`.
+Now available 3 present styles: `Dialog`, `List` and `Native`.
 Each interface has delegates and a data source.
 If you want see an example app, open `SPPermissions.xcodeproj`.

 ### Dialog